1Marc/marcgrabanski.com/src/pages/articles/2022-12-26-getting-healthy/index.md

 ## Coded TodoMVC in Modern JavaScript

-I took a stab at [writing TodoMVC with modern JavaScript](https://github.com/1Marc/modern-todomvc-vanillajs).
+I [wrote TodoMVC using modern JavaScript](https://github.com/1Marc/modern-todomvc-vanillajs).
 It became a popular project with over 700 GitHub stars.
 I addressed feedback as it came up and learned a lot through the project.
 From there, I built examples of app architecture, performant DOM updates, TypeScript, and some UI components.

 ➡️ This year, I’d love to tackle another project with a “vanilla” approach &mdash; maybe something like the Movies app.